MuhammadRafeh/react-native-datatable-component/README.md

 1. doHighlight

-*If you want to highlight Any Row then use this*
+*If you want to highlight Any Row then do this*

 ```js